KelCodesStuff/KelCodesStuff/README.md

 📗&ensp; I enjoy reading books on Physics, Software Development, and the history of the gaming industry.

-⚡️&ensp; Fun fact, I'm a Dallas Cowboys fan.
+🪙&ensp; Fun fact, I invest in crypto.

 <br>